UNStats/covid-19-response/content/work-arrangements/cloud-computing-for-operational-continuity.md

 pilot data-solutions projects.
 It is an approach focused on the delivery, over the internet, of software, infrastructure and platform services hosted by a third party.

-Due to its reliance on hardware-independent virtualization technology, cloud computing enables organizations to quickly back up data, applications, and even operating systems to a remote data center, and to deploy them to multiple users distributed in many different locations.

 Cloud computing includes the implementation of a “software as a service” (SaaS) model, in which commonly used software applications are hosted on the cloud by a